SivakMykyta/Digital-electronics-1/Labs/03-vivado/README.md

 ### Three-bit wide 4-to-1 multiplexer

-1. Listing of VHDL architecture from source file `mux_3bit_4to1.vhd`.
-Always use syntax highlighting, meaningful comments, and follow VHDL guidelines:
+1. Listing of VHDL architecture from source file `mux_3bit_4to1.vhd`:

 ```vhdl
 architecture Behavioral of mux_3bit_4to1 is